indiewebconsulting/clients/README.md

 ## Unicorns: Investors in magical ideas

-## Patrons: Monthly subscribers of moral and monetary support
+## Patrons: Monthly subscriptions of moral and monetary support

 ## Angels: Friends in high places